📌 Cockburnspath, Scottish Borders

 Just to the east of Cockburnspath is Pease Dean Nature Reserve, safe in the folds of the glens carved by two small burns just before they reach the sea at Pease Bay.
-Ancient woodland has been preserved here since the end of the last ice age, with steep valley sides preventing disturbance by humans.
-Exploring the reserve gives the opportunity to spot wildlife including dippers, treecreepers, butterflies and roe deer, as well as spectacular giant horsetail plants.
+Ancient woodland has been preserved here since the end of the last ice age, with steep valley sides having prevented too much disturbance.
+Exploring the reserve gives the opportunity to spot wildlife including roe deer, butterflies, dippers, treecreepers and many other small birds.
 Taking the longest route (as described below) allowed by the good but hilly path network creates a pleasant, two-mile walk, paling in comparison to the 212-mile marathon offered by the Southern Upland Way, which shares some of the trails.
 The caravan park across the road from the car park has places to buy food and drink.

 🌍 Location